jmarsil/pygempick/README.md

 ### This is the official installation guide for the PyGemPick module

-PyGemPick is the cummulation of [Joseph Marsilla's]@jmarsil research project under Dr. Avi Chakrabartty.
+PyGemPick is the cummulation of [Joseph Marsilla's](https://github.com/jmarsil) research project under Dr. Avi Chakrabartty.
 This module contains functions that enable filtering, detection, and modeling of immunogold particles on TEM micrographs.